 Expected Monetary Value Analysis (EMV) is a statistical technique in risk management used for the purpose of quantifying the risks.
 This technique helps in determining the overall contingency reserve required.
 That contingency reserve is then made part of a complete project plan.

 Risks can be categorized as opportunities and threats.
 Opportunities are expressed as positive Risk values whereas threats are expressed as negative risk values.
-For risk assessment, it is must to have risk-neutral assumption for proper judgement between opportunities and threats.
+For risk assessment, it is a must to have a risk-neutral assumption for proper judgment between opportunities and threats.

 We use two things here

 First, we need to understand these…

 What is Probability?

 It is the likelihood of the occurrence of any event.

 For example, the outcome of Head in a toss is 50% & so does 50% is the tail.